 chocolate dipping fork or kitchen fork

 non-stick silicone mat

-fondant rolling pin (or you can dust wood rolling pin with powdered sugar)
+fondant rolling pin (or you can dust a wood rolling pin with powdered sugar)

 triangle cookie cutter or knife

 tear drop cookie cutter or knife

 You can find the supplies needed to create these Chocolate Pretzel Turkeys on Amazon.com.
 I earn a small commission when you make a purchase using the links below at NO extra cost to you.